MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

 ## Addendum 4 if something goes wrong

 All script logs are saved in %AppData%\MIMPAMInstall.
-Please compress the folder into a Zip file and email it to [mim2016@microsoft.com](mailto:mim2016@microsoft.com) along with details of the operation and the error.
+Please compress the folder into a Zip file along with details of the operation and the error if needed by support.